12 September Symposium on The Future of Restitution - Cultural objects WWII

 10.15 Endless restitution: is consensus possible on when justice is done?

-Provenance research and restitution have become a priority in several countries which endorsed The Washington Principles twenty-five years ago.
+Provenance research and restitution have become a priority in several countries which endorsed The Washington Principles more than twenty-five years ago.
 The generation of victims of the Holocaust is passing and new generations are looking for their lost heritage.
 What will the future twenty-five years from now look like?
 What can be expected from new methods of research or new attitudes towards the topic of restitution?
-The end of restitution has been announced (unjustly) before, but is it endless?
+The end of restitution has been announced before, but is it endless?

 A conversation between two senior forces in the field of provenance research and restitution: